simonborer/db-course-2019/content/posts/the-1st-week.md

 		Assignments vs quizzes (investigate blackboard quizzing)
 			Adjust the course description and rubric accordingly Link to syllabus
-		Look at that great death-row tutorial.
+		Look at that great death-row tutorial. starSelectSQL.com OMG I'd love to use that dude's sqlite script
+		Yo what's our dataset??
+		Replace SQL Developer with PHPMyAdmin or whatever Get data from textbook publisher
  -->
 <section class="slide-only"><a href="https://www.dbcourse2019.com" class="h1">dbcourse2019.com</a></section>
 <section>